-Keep in mind that this coffee recipe is very tricky.
+Keep in mind that this Brazilian Coffee Recipe is very tricky.
 There is a thin line between still keeping the water heating and the moment to turn it off and filter the brew.
 For some people, it’s a piece of cake.
 For others, it is very difficult.

 Brazil Coffee Map

 - 6 tbsp of finely ground Brazilian coffee

 - 4 1/2 cups of bottled water (filtered is ok)

 - Put the water to heat in 6 cup Kettle Mug or Pot

 - When the water starts to exale vapor add in the coffee

 - BE CAREFUL NOT TO LET THE COFFEE BOIL